tre-ta/twitter-api/README.md

 Filebeat is configured to get all the logs from the host machine's containers.
 This means you have access to every aspect of the infrastructure.
 Even from the filebeat service itself.
-The `container.image.name` helps with precisely choosing which container you want.
+The `container.image.name` helps precisely choosing which container you want.
 The logs are timefiltered as well, so you can set the range you want.

 # Dashboard (in Grafana) (localhost:3000)